 It is often a good practice to isolate the unwanted software which may be displaying the “Windows Malware Detected” redirects on your computer and then focus on removing it.
 To remove the “Microsoft Alert” software manually, you can follow the manual removal instructions underneath, but if you still see those pop-ups and other adware, recommendations are that you focus on following the automatic removal instructions underneath and as experts often recommend, to download an advanced anti-malware software and run an automatic scan.
 Such program will remove all of the unwanted programs related to your computer and ensure that your computer is protected against future infections as well.

 - Guide 1: How to Remove “Microsoft Alert” Scam from Windows.

-- Guide 2: Get rid of “Microsoft Alert” Scam from Mac OS X.
+- Guide 2: Get rid of “Microsoft Alert” Scam on Mac OS X.

-- Guide 3: Remove “Microsoft Alert” Scam from Google Chrome.
+- Guide 3: Remove “Microsoft Alert” Scam in Google Chrome.